 A sign of well-made broth is when it jiggles after being refrigerated.
 That’s your assurance it contains a healthy supply of gelatin and collagen.

-If it doesn’t do that you need to question the quality of your bone broth.
+If it doesn’t gel up, you need to question the quality of your bone broth.
 For example, canned, store-bought broth and chemical-laden bouillon cubes will not do this, as they are not the same as true bone broth.

 A recent debate surrounding collagen is the hydrolyzed vs. unhydrolyzed issue.
-With hydrolyzed collagen products, harsh processing breaks down or “isolates” peptides to boost bioavailability.
+Hydrolyzed collagen products undergo harsh processing to break down or “isolate” peptides to boost bioavailability.

 Why “Organic” Is Now a Must-Have with Bone Broth Collagen Products

-If you’re purchasing a powdered bone broth or collagen product, the first thing you want to find out is its source.
+If you’re purchasing a powdered bone broth or collagen product, the first thing you want to do is find out its source.

 Interestingly, chickens raised in factory farms or concentrated animal feeding operations (CAFOs) tend to produce broth that doesn’t gel – a sure sign that it is lacking in gelatin and collagen.

-CAFO animals are typically fed a genetically engineered diet and given antibiotics and growth hormones.
+CAFO animals are typically fed a genetically engineered diet and given antibiotics as well as growth hormones.
 The last thing you want are traces of these potentially harmful additives in your broth.

-Unless your broth is made from organic bones, you may be missing out on some of the most nourishing ingredients – and instead getting some unexpected nasty surprises…
+Unless your broth is made from organic bones, you may be missing out on some of the most nourishing ingredients – and instead getting a dose of some nasty ones…

 The Consumer Wellness Center (CWC) recently tested eight of the most popular nonorganic poultry-based collagen products sold online.
-Sure enough, they found potentially hazardous contaminants associated with CAFOs, suggesting CAFO animal byproducts are routinely used to make nonorganic collagen products.
+Their research found potentially hazardous contaminants associated with CAFOs, suggesting CAFO animal byproducts are routinely used to make nonorganic collagen products.

 Besides the trace amounts of antibiotics and insecticides widely used throughout the animal-based food supply, they also found these alarming contaminants in some of the products: